 3. Staff training is ongoing (as noted above).
-Any student training conducted since the las Comprehensive School Site Plan approval is noted here: Training Title: Delivered to: Date: an 4.
-As part of the School Safety Planning Committee strategies and suggested programs to provide and maintain a high level of school safety with regards to this section, any recommended new training for staff/students is noted here: Trainin g Title: Delivered to: Proposed Date:
+Any student training conducted since the last Comprehensive School Site Plan approval is noted here:

+Training Title: Delivered to: Date:

+4. As part of the School Safety Planning Committee strategies and suggested programs to provide and maintain a high level of school safety with regards to this section, any recommended new training for staff/students is noted here: